Zamil00/Hotel_Management_System/README.md

 -Enter the login credentials (username: admin, password: 12345)

--In Ressources folder, I added a file (database.txt) where all used SQL commands are in.
 -Use the GUI interface to manage hotel, customer, and reservation information

 -Save changes and exit the application when finished